+It follows that γ describes a circle of radius r centered at (a_0, c_0) .
+Using the fact that the perimeter is 2π , we conclude that r = 1, so the maximum must be a unit circle.
 Summarizing, we have the following solution to the classical isoperimetric problem.
 Theorem 1.20.
 Among all closed, simple C^1 -curves of the same perimeter, only the circle encloses the largest area.
-The isoperimetric inequality can also be interpreted as, among all regions which enclose the same area, only the circle has the shortest perimeter.
+The same proof also produces a dual statement, namely, among all regions which enclose the same area, only the circle has the shortest perimeter.
 Appendix I Series of Functions This appendix serves to refresh your memory after the long, free summer.